mozartspa/mobx-form/website/docs/api/useForm.md

 addFieldError(field: string, message: string | string[] | undefine): void
 ```

-Add an error to a field.
+Adds an error to a field.
 It will be merged with the current error of the field.

 ---